 Windsor Castle’s architecture, and history make it a true marvel of European palaces.

 The architecture of Windsor Castle

-Unfortunately, in 1992, Windsor Castle suffered a massive fire that severely impacted the entire castle, including the State Apartments.
+Windsor Castle suffered a massive fire in 1992 that severely damaged the State Apartments and the entire castle.

 The Evolution of Windsor Castle

-During the 13th century, King John made alterations to the castle, which transformed it from being just a defensive structure to a royal abode that was primarily used as accommodation.
+King John made modifications to the castle during the 13th century, which transformed it from a defensive structure to a royal abode.

 The Devastating Fire that Raged through Windsor Castle